-- Released from Infectious Diseases/GI care with recommendation of return to flight status and no restrictions documented on last clinical note (electronic or paper).

-- If Infectious Diseases/GI recommends restrictions, then documentation of physical and/or mental limitations and expected duration (permanent vs temporary).

-- Infectious Diseases/GI recommendation for follow on care documented on last clinical note (electronic or paper).

-- Email or provide administrative information to include command UIC, command address, personal address, phone number, designator, flight hours (total and last 6 months), primary aircraft flown, and years of service.
+- Released from Infectious Diseases/GI care with recommendation of return to flight status and no restrictions documented on last clinical note (electronic or paper). - If Infectious Diseases/GI recommends restrictions, then documentation of physical and/or mental limitations and expected duration (permanent vs temporary). - Infectious Diseases/GI recommendation for follow on care documented on last clinical note (electronic or paper). - Copies of any prior PEB. - Email or provide administrative information to include command UIC, command address, personal address, phone number, designator, flight hours (total and last 6 months), primary aircraft flown, and years of service.